-Dustin Johnson shoots 64, moves into contention in Abu Dhabi
+Refreshed Johnson shoots 64, in contention in Abu Dhabi

 He's in contention despite missing out on the par 5s, which are usually his strength.
 In 12 attempts, he has 11 pars and one eagle, which is bemusing the easygoing American.

-''I'll make four birdies tomorrow, it will be all right,'' Johnson said.
+''I'll make four birdies tomorrow, it will be all right,'' said Johnson, who switched back to an old putter after the first round.

 Martin Kaymer, seeking a fourth victory in Abu Dhabi, started the third round with a one-shot lead over Rafa Cabrera Bello, but they were two of the 14 players who failed to break par on a low-scoring day.
 Kaymer shot a 72 and Cabrera Bello had a 74.

-Hatton, a rising star from England, broke free from a five-way share of first place late in the day by rolling in an 8-foot putt for a birdie on the 18th and a 68.
+Hatton, a rising star from England, broke free from a five-way share of first place late in the day by rolling in an 8-foot putt for a birdie on the 18th for a 68.

 ''I'm a little bit surprised where I am,'' said the 23rd-ranked Hatton, who said he spent most of his offseason on his Xbox playing ''Call of Duty.''
 He finished in the top 10 at both the British Open and U.S. PGA Championship, and he won the Alfred Dunhill Links in Scotland in October for his first European Tour title.

-Hatton will be grouped with Johnson and 2014 winner Pablo Larrazabal, who shot a 69 in the third round, in the final on Sunday.
-They are tied for second with Kaymer and two players who shot a 70 on Saturday, Tommy Fleetwood and Kiradech Aphibarnrat.
+Hatton will be grouped with Johnson and 2014 winner Pablo Larrazabal, who shot a 69 in the third round, in the final round Sunday.
+Johnson and Larrazabal are tied for second with Kaymer and two players who shot a 70 on Saturday, Tommy Fleetwood and Kiradech Aphibarnrat.

 Sixteen players are within three shots of the lead.